ssidambarom/HiddenOrEncryptedDatabase/README.md

 4.3- On Run Settings, click on Next.

 4.4- On Summarize, click on Finish.
-The Column Master Key and the Column Encryption Key will be created and stored on Azure KeyVault.
+The Column Master Key and the Column Encryption Key will be created.
+Only the Column Master Key will be stored on Azure KeyVault.

 5- Create an app registration and generate Client Secret.